 Candidates running for non-partisan office may not state the candidate's political party affiliation in the disclaimer, or in the body of the advertisement.
 Exception: The candidate is not prohibited from stating the candidate's partisan related experience.
+[F.S.
+106.143(3)]

 A candidate running for an office that has a district, group, or seat number does not have to indicate the district, group, or seat number in the political advertisement or disclaimer.
+[DE November 2013 Candidate & Campaign Treasurer Handbook, page 36]

 The candidate shall provide a written statement of authorization to the newspaper, radio station, television station, or other medium for each advertisement submitted for publication, display, broadcast, or other distribution.
+[F.S.
+106.143(5)]